peferso/cheat-sheets/README.md

 # Introduction
 Several cheat-sheets of different topics in .md format.

-I found this framework very useful to quickly gather simple and useful notes and resources about commands, proceedures, configurations... related to several softwares that I have faced in my daily work.
+I found this framework very useful to quickly gather simple and handy notes and resources about commands, proceedures, configurations... related to several software/frameworks that I have faced in my daily work.
 The purpose of this documentation is twofold:
 * Save some time redoing google search queries to find out the answer to some difficulties
 * Perhaps serve as a pleasant introduction or first step to some of the topics, since for many of them this notes have been created during my first learning iterations and crashes.